the-red-feather/thesis/P5/new-intro-notes.md

 =========================================================================================
 =========================================================================================

-# Stretch goals
-[ ] table of GUI components
-[x] appendix: geofront can be found here (geofront.nl) [ ] replace all code screenshot with proper listings

-# must do
-[ ] Add all proper metadata to Zotero, for a nice bibliography [ ] proof-read the full thing: destroy embarrassing errors
+[ ] proof-read the full thing: destroy embarrassing errors.
-- [ ] Fix all acronyms,
-- [ ] Sort the acronyms at the end
+[ ] send the email.
-- [ ] Make sure CiteT and citeP is properly used everywhere.
-No more raw 'et. al.' statments